Luisito Comunica: Career

 In 2012, he joined the YouTube team "NoMeRevientes", led by Yayo Gutiérrez.
 He later said on that "NoMeRevientes" was a great help in his growth as YouTuber.
 In April of the same year, he created his own channel called "Luisito Comunica".
 This channel, dedicated entirely to travel videos, was far more successful than his previous ones.
 In addition he moved from Puebla to Mexico City to have access to better opportunities.
-In 2017, Google invited him to map the Papalote Museo del Niño, and on 22 April 2018, he created "Luisito Around the World", a Youtube channel targeted at English-speaking audiences.
+In 2017, Google invited him to map the Papalote Museo del Niño, and on 22 April 2018, he created "Luisito Around the World", a YouTube channel targeted at English-speaking audiences.

 In 2018, he launched a clothing line under the name "Rey Palomo", his pseudonym.
 In 2019, he appeared in the film Dedicada a mi ex.
 The same year he appeared in the Latin American Spanish dubbed version of Sonic the Hedgehog as the voice of Sonic.
-In November 2019 a Change.org petition was created for voice actor Yamil Atala, who played Sonic in previous releases, to play the role instead.
+In November 2019 a Change.org petition was created for voice actor Yamil Atala, who voiced Sonic in Sonic Underground and Wreck-It Ralph, to play the role instead.
 The petition gathered 26,847 signatures by 14 February deadline.
 This had no effect, however, and Luis voiced the character.

 In October of the same year, he published his first book entitled Lugares Asombrosos: Travesías insólitas y otras maneras extrañas de conocer el mundo.
 In 2020 he created "En Cortinas con Luisito", a podcast distributed through Spotify, YouTube and Instagram.
 On 9 June 2020, he participated in the YouTube Originals documentary "Aislado: un documental en cuarentena" together with Juanpa Zurita, recounting the isolation that occurred due to the COVID-19 pandemic.
 In October of the same year, he announced that he would launch his own mobile phone company under the name "PilloFon".

 In December 2020, he bought the shares of the Japanese food restaurant Deigo & Kaito, located in Mexico City.
 Later in 2021 he launched a tequila called Gran Malo.
 He currently lives in Mexico City.
 In October 2021, he opened a fast food franchise known as Fasfu in the countries of Mexico, Peru and Colombia, to mixed reviews.

 In January 2023, he was one of six prominent YouTubers from around the world invited to cover the annual conference of the World Economic Forum.